Route105/Tilt-Repeater-ESP32/README.md

 Doing a Tilt Device Level Calibration stores the calibration data in the tilt.
 You don't need to add the calibration values to the APP or Software you use.
 - 3 point device level Calibration for your tilt: https://www.youtube.com/watch?v=sechzUDQKVs
 > [!TIP]
-> When you do the Calibration, Start with the 1.12 Solution then 1.061 Solution then the water.
+> When you do the calibration, Start with the 1.12 Solution then 1.061 Solution then the water.